pippinbarr/itisasifyouweredoingwork/process/README.md

 ## Actual To Dos, None of This Tentative Bullshit

+* Test multiple UI elements in a single dialog in list form

 * Add other jQuery UI widgets into dialog boxes and display them
   - ~~Radio buttons~~
   - ~~Checkboxes~~